Admissions

 Internal Transfers and Liberal Studies Transitioners: please note that any minors you declared in your previous program will not carry over to your new program.
 After consulting with an advisor in your new program, please re-declare your minor if you are eligible to do so.

-No more than 31 units in business courses can count toward the Gallatin Bachelor Of Arts degree.
+No more than 31 credits in business courses can count toward the Gallatin Bachelor Of Arts degree.
 This includes courses in the Stern School of Business, the School of Continuing and Professional Studies and those transferred from other colleges and universities.

 Gallatin transfer students may study away for a full semester starting in their second semester at Gallatin.
 All students must spend their first full semester as a Gallatin student in New York.